-It’s no surprise then that Forrester predicts CMOs will be replaced by “chief growth officers” who are more focused on revenue than splashy ad campaigns.
+It’s no surprise then that Forrester predicts CMOs will be replaced by “chief growth officers” more focused on revenue than splashy ad campaigns.

 The majority of our survey participants (58%) felt their roles have been fragmented among different executives.
-There are new roles emerging such as chief growth officers and chief customer officers, and it’s turning into a marketing land grab.
+There are new roles emerging such as chief growth officers and chief customer officers.
+It’s turning into a marketing land grab.

 The thinking is: “No one leader can handle marketing’s immense scope.”
-The jury is still out on whether having more but narrower roles solves this problem, but my intuition tells me more is not better.
+The jury is still out on whether having more but narrower roles solves this problem.
+My intuition tells me more is not better.

 “Today’s CMO needs to make more of a conscious effort to set expectations from the start and CEOs need to help facilitate that.
 Marketing leaders should ask the CEO point blank: ‘Will I be responsible for company-wide P&L or play more of a strategy-focused role?'”